-The Information Architecture crosses over into interaction design, visual design, copywriting and just about everything else under the umbrella of Website Design.
-However, in this instance, I refer to Information Architecture as "where we put stuff."
+The term Information Architecture includes interaction design, visual design, copywriting and just about everything else under the umbrella of Website Design.
+I refer to Information Architecture as "where we put stuff."

 Information architecture includes your website’s site map (or family tree).
 It is the blueprint that describes where content resides on your website.